toolexyforyou/messagesfrom061/messages/not-guilty.md

 gushing out
 of her lashes.

 I rushed to the corner
-where she crashed,
+where she crashed
 straight into
 that leaking faucet.